Who is Strictly Come Dancing celebrity contestant Gemma Atkinson? Finalist returns for 2019 Christmas special

 After five years in the soap, she left and went into the I’m a Celebrity… Get Me Out of Here! jungle, as well as participating in the much-missed Soapstar Superstar – the Pop Idol-esque reality show where soap actors would perform for a panel including Cilla Black and Michael Ball as they tried to win viewer votes.

-After finishing fifth in series two, Gemma starred in a few forgotten films before landing the role of Tamzin in Casualty in 2011.

 However it’s for Emmerdale that Gemma is best known for.
-She played the role of Carly for two years and appeared in nearly 250 episodes of the soap until she left earlier this year.
+She played the role of Carly for two years and appeared in nearly 250 episodes of the soap until she left in 2017.

-At the time, she said: “Like Carly if I get too comfortable I have to go and start something else and take a leap of faith before I get stuck.
-This job is amazing but I’m wary of just becoming part of the furniture.

-“I’ll miss all the friends I’ve made, particularly Mark Charnock who plays Marlon.
-But I’m staying in the Emmerdale charity band Main Street so I’ll still be seeing my mates when we get together for gigs.

 The Strictly Come Dancing Christmas Special airs Christmas Day at 4.40pm on BBC One